thesoul214/typescript-cheatsheet/README.md

   export default ImperativeInput;
 ```

-Now let's use it in a parent component, and access `ref`:
+Now let"s use it in a parent component, and access `ref`:

 ```tsx
   interface IAutofocusProps {